mdavidsaver/spicetools/README.md

 And spiceviewer will plot simulation results.

 All require python (>=2.7, <3.0) and the h5py module.
-SpiceViewer and SpiceBench also requires PyQt4.
+SpiceViewer and SpiceBench also requires PyQt4 and matplotlib.

 SpiceBench
 ----------